-AI receptionists cost $50–$500 per month for small to mid-sized businesses, with enterprise solutions starting at $800 or more.
-But advertised prices rarely tell the full story—setup fees, integration costs, and overage charges can add 30–60% to your final bill.
+AI receptionist pricing ranges from $39 to $500 per month for small to mid-sized businesses, with enterprise solutions starting at $800 or more.
+But the advertised AI receptionist cost rarely tells the full story—setup fees, integration charges, and overage penalties can inflate your final bill by 30–60%.

 The challenge?
 Pricing varies wildly between providers.
 Some charge per minute, while others use flat monthly fees, and many have hidden costs that only become apparent after you sign up.